-Each Worker is represented by a rectangular box, as shown in Figure 6 for the idle Worker named Alderaan and in Figure 7 for the active Worker named Lothal.
+Each Worker is represented by a rectangular box, as shown in Figure 6 for the idle Worker named Endor and in Figure 7 for the active Worker named Lothal.

 The graphic for a Worker provides the following information:

-- Server or Elapsed Time: For idle Workers, this section lists the Server on which the Worker is operating.
-For active Workers, this section lists the amount of Elapsed Time for which the Worker has been executing the Playbook.
+- Server or Elapsed Time: For idle Workers, this section displays the Server on which the Worker is operating.
+For active Workers, this section displays the amount of Elapsed Time for which the Worker has been executing the Playbook.

 - Colored Boxes: The colored boxes at the bottom of an active Playbook provide a linear depiction of the different Triggers, Apps, and Operators in the Playbook.
 As in the Playbook Designer, Triggers are green rectangles; Apps are blue rectangles; and Operators are black squares (Merge), orange diamonds (If/Else), or blue rectangles (Delay).
+The Iterator and Break Iterator Operators appear as blue rectangles.
 If an item (Trigger, App, or Operator) is gray, then it has not yet finished executing.
-Hovering over a box will cause a pop-up bubble with the name of the Trigger, App, or Operator to appear, as shown in Figure 7.

 This graphic provides the following additional information:

 - Session: This section provides the unique session identification number that is assigned to each Playbook execution.